MeJamoLeo/Vault_Templates/02_Input/02_Cooking/Logical Fallacies.md

 	4. Voters who see China as a rival, especially supporters of Trump, might misunderstand this statement.
 They could misunderstand the context of the semiconductor exports and believe that Trump increased China's military power and betrayed the United States because of how the statement is framed.
 0. Straw Figure
 	1. A logical fallacy where someone misrepresents, exaggerates, or distorts an opponents's argument to make it easier to attack.
 Instead of engaging with the actual position or argument, the speaker creates a "straw figure"
-	2. The quote and who said it
+	2. Trump had debate about abortion, and he said "The Democrats are radical in that.
+And her vice president -- by Springer to pick who I thought was a horrible.
+Our country because he is really out of it.
+But her vice presidential picked says abortion in the ninth month is absolutely fine.
+He also says, execution after birth, execution can no longer abortion because the baby is born, is okay.
+And that is not okay with me."
-	3. Explanation of how the quote meets the requirements for this fallacy
+	3. First of all Trump altered Democrats and Harris's position and opinion.
+He illustrated incorrectly such that "abortion in the ninth month is absolutely fine." "execution after birth, execution can no longer abortion because the baby is born, is okay."
 	4. Explain who would be most influenced or convinced by the fallacy and why